Maximilian55/obsidian-to-notion/README.md

             4. then use that "notion_db_id" to create the related property in the notion database
 - how to handle cases where i export a .md file, then update that .md file one week later
 - figure out how obsidian-shellcommands can pass more arguments
+- learn obsidian-shellcommands better
+    - it has variables that it can pass like {{yaml_content}} - may be easier than parsing the .md file

 Pass `--debug-log` to capture full payload/response data in `export.debug.log` when troubleshooting.